Dos Manos Peru Travel

 Lovely climate

-It’s pleasant to walk through the streets Arequipa due to its warm and sunny climate, relative lack of hills and delicious traditional restaurants, or “picanterias”, that line every street.
-The historic district is also built almost entirely from “sillar”, or ashlar, a white stone formed by the lava of the volcanoes that preside over the city (the aforementioned Misti, Chachani and Pichu Pichu).
+It’s pleasant to walk through the streets of Arequipa thanks to its warm, sunny climate, the relative lack of hills, and the delicious traditional restaurants, or “picanterias,” that line every street.
+The historic district is also built almost entirely from “sillar”, or ashlar, a white stone formed by the lava of the volcanoes that preside over the city (the aforementioned Misti, Chachani, and Pichu Pichu).
 This makes Arequipa brighter and provides a magnificent contrast against the perfectly blue sky.

-Most Colca Canyon Hikes begin in the sleepy town of Cabanaconde.
+Most Colca Canyon hikes begin in the sleepy town of Cabanaconde.
 You wind down rocky switchbacks until you make it down to a bridge overlooking the Colca River.
-Travelling down into the canyon and enjoying the accompanying increase in temperature as we made our way down, our guide entertained us with local myths and information about flora and fauna within the canyon.
+Travelling down into the canyon and enjoying the accompanying rise in temperature, the guide provides local myths and information about the canyon’s flora and fauna.

-Another famous village in the Colca Canyon is Chivay, the gateway to the Colca Canyon.
-Chivay is located at 3,600 meters above sea level and has incredible trails.
-Chivay is the perfect place to get in contact with the Andes’ nature.
-The people of Chivay are a community attached to its traditions and beliefs; they speak Quechua.
-Chivay women dress in beautiful long skirts, blouses, and baroque style vests, with patterns of flowers and birds.
+Another famous village in the Colca Canyon is Chivay, located at 3,600 meters above sea level and known for its incredible trails.
+Chivay is the perfect place to get in touch with the Andes’ natural beauty.
+The people of Chivay are a community attached to its traditions; they speak Quechua.
+Chivay women dress in beautiful long skirts, blouses, and baroque-style vests, with patterns of flowers and birds.

 Viewpoint “Cruz del Condor”

 Don’t miss the opportunity to see the condors in the Colca Canyon in Peru.
-At the famous viewpoint Cruz del Condor, or “Condor’s Cross”, you can watch condors spreading their wings as they roamed the canyon.
-It is truly a fascinating sight to see the most giant bird of flight in the world glide through the canyon as it searches for prey.
+At the famous viewpoint Cruz del Condor, or “Condor’s Cross”, you can watch condors spreading their wings as they roam the canyon.
+It is truly a fascinating sight to see the world’s largest flying bird glide through the canyon as it searches for prey.

 Arequipa Colca artesania